Ways to Schedule an Information Literacy or Instruction Class

 Additional Instruction Sessions

-The library also offers library sessions for classes in additional to the traditional writing courses.
+The library also offers library sessions for classes in addition to the traditional writing courses.
 If you have a research project for your class, consult the librarians.
 We will work with you to design and deliver a library class targeted to meet the needs of your students.

 Information Literacy Library Research Guide